IgDesmond/stud_pop/README.md

 # stud_pop
 Overview
 The Student Analytics App is an interactive web application built with Streamlit, designed to analyze and visualize student data for informed decision-making.
-The app provides educators, administrators, and stakeholders with insights into student performance, attendance, engagement, and other key metrics.
+The app provides educators, administrators, and stakeholders with insights into student population, and other key metrics.
 ________________________________________
 Features
 •	Dashboard: An overview of key metrics and statistics such as total population, number of departments, and programs